mpdehaan/lookatgit/README.markdown

 LookAtGit is a program to extract commit statistics from a git source control repo.
 It may also be used with other repos provided you first convert them to git, for example, using git-svn.

+Note
+====

+This project hasn't been updated in many years, and is not up to date with current Ruby versions.
+It most likely won't run with a modern Ruby, but may be interesting for reference.
+There are also better libraries around now for processing git now that you should probably look into, depending on your language of choice.
+This one created a lot of objects, which made it fine for most repos, but tended to not be so good on say, the Linux kernel.
+Gitstats is one application that provides some basic graphs (and some other things, though not all of the stats provided here) that you may find interesting.

 Installation
 ============